sagemath/more-sagemath-tutorials/tutorial-symmetric-functions.rst

      Category of commutative magmas,
      Category of unital magmas,
      Category of magmas,
-     Category of graded modules with basis over Rational Field, Category of filtered modules with basis over Rational Field, Category of coalgebras with basis over Rational Field, Category of vector spaces with basis over Rational Field, Category of modules with basis over Rational Field, Category of graded modules over Rational Field, Category of realizations of coalgebras over Rational Field, Category of filtered modules over Rational Field, Category of coalgebras over Rational Field,
-     Category of vector spaces over Rational Field, Category of modules over Rational Field,
-     Category of bimodules over Rational Field on the left and Rational Field on the right, Category of right modules over Rational Field, Category of left modules over Rational Field, Category of commutative additive groups,
+     Category of graded modules with basis over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of filtered modules with basis over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of coalgebras with basis over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of vector spaces with basis over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of modules with basis over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of graded modules over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of realizations of coalgebras over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of filtered modules over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of coalgebras over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of vector spaces over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of modules over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of bimodules over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field on the left and Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field on the right, Category of right modules over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of left modules over Fraction Field of Multivariate Polynomial Ring in q, t over Rational Field, Category of commutative additive groups,
      Category of additive groups,
      Category of additive inverse additive unital additive magmas,